MiloTruck/regast/README.md

 # **regast**

 > [!NOTE]
 > **regast** has not been maintained since March 2023.
+If you're trying to run it, it will most probably throw an error during the parsing stage.
+>
-If you're trying to run it, it will most probably throw an error during the parsing stage does not work anymore.
-Nevertheless, feel free to look through the code to get an idea of how to implement your own static analyzer.
+> Nevertheless, feel free to look through the code to get an idea of how to implement your own static analyzer.

 **regast** is a static analyzer for identifying security vulnerabilities and gas optimizations in Solidity codebases.